302cu/ETL-SQL-Script-for-Credit-Card-Approval/README.md

 ## Contributing

-Feel free to contribute by submitting pull requests or opening issues if you find any problems or have suggestions for improvements.
+Contributions are welcome!
+Please submit pull requests or open issues if you encounter any problems or have suggestions for improvement.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+For more details, see the [LICENSE](LICENSE) file.